aburgin329/Stoplight/Tier 1 Support .md

 sudo systemctl status stoplightv2.service

 If the service isn’t running, start it.
 If it fails to start, escalate the issue to Tier 2 support.

-You can now copy and use this Markdown content as needed.
-Let me know if you need further tweaks or updates!